Burg makes appearance at status conference

 Nicholas "Nick" Burg, 30, of Fallbrook, appeared in court Monday, April 11 for a status conference regarding the case against him for suspicion of murder in the first degree.

-During the conference, Burg sat silently at the attorney's table with his public defender Jill Kovaly, never addressing the court during the less than two-minute hearing.
+During the conference, Burg sat silently at the attorney's table with Jill Kovaly, his public defender, never addressing the court during the less than two-minute hearing.

 Kovaly said that she wanted it on record that Tony Campbell from AC Investigations worked on the case and could be called as a witness.